 Services at a Glance

-The following is a listing of the various services provided by Accessibility Services.
-For more detail about each service follow its link.
+The following is information about the various support services provided by Accessibility Services.
+For more detail about each item follow its link.

 Accessibility Services department staff advocate and liaise on behalf of the student with various parties.
 This may include AU or external organisations providing certain services that are not available internally and only accessed in the local community or other professional resources.
 Accessibility Services has expertise in the evaluation and can assist in the resolution of accessibility concerns in the online learning environment.

 Required course materials may be reproduced to meet someone’s print disability related needs.
 This may include a format that will facilitate individuals with a variety of, auditory, visual, or physical access challenges to electronic, print or multimedia course material.